AngshuSingha/AngshuSingha/README.md

 - 💞️ I’m looking to collaborate on ... not decided yet
 - 📫 How to reach me ...https://www.linkedin.com/in/angshuman-singha-8663b8344/
 - 😄 Pronouns: ...(He/Him)
-- ⚡ Fun fact: ...I am a business management studies switching to software(IT)
+- ⚡ Fun fact: ...I am a business management student switching to software(IT)

 <!---
 AngshuSingha/AngshuSingha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.